 Moreover, early, easy success can breed dangerous prideful attitudes.
 When things are going well, we (or our advisors) look smart and even imagine that we are.
 But in a bull market, almost everyone is doing well; everyone seems smart, even if they aren’t optimally invested.
 We assume that because we have done well in the past, we will continue to do so in the future.

 Such self-congratulatory thinking will eventually be dispelled by Mr. Market.
 Even if you are doing things “right,” the financial markets will take a turn for the worse sooner or later.
 So, you must approach this with a measure of humility and a degree of flexibility.
-If you are sure about something – some particular event or outcome – the markets will eventually cause you to question your certainty and prove you wrong.
+If you are sure about something – some particular event or outcome – the markets will eventually cause you to question your certainty.

 You must be careful not to confuse humility (and a rational understanding of the risks associated with investing) with fear.
 Most financial behaviorists will tell you that fear (which can lead to panic selling) and greed (which can result in irrational buying) are the greatest enemies of individual investors.
 Humility and moderation help to keep both of these in check.